 - It was once a loop trail where you could combine both slot canyons, but there was a rockslide in Spooky, which forced us to hike a detour.
-You definitely can’t get down and continue or up, depending on which route you choose.There was a backpack laying on the ground, which let me believe if you climb down, you do not get out of it.
+Depending on your chosen route, You can’t get down and continue or up.A backpack was lying on the ground, which made me believe that if you climb down, you do not get out of it.
 So, we decided to turn around.

 - We never go without a rope, luckily.
 The entrance or exit of Peek-A-Boo is roughly 15 feet high.
 I couldn’t make it in without help from Markus and the rope.
 We also pulled up the backpack with a rope.
 It would have been too difficult to climb up otherwise.

 - Plenty of water, at least one gallon for each hiker and electrolytes; you definitely break a sweat on this trail.

 - Bring a snack, some nuts or fruits, and a sandwich for this challenging track.

 - We always carry three climbing sling runners, each 48 inches/ 1.20 m long, and a carabiner hook, which made this adventure a lot easier for us.